davidmarkclements/0x/readme.md

 The Profile Folder can contain the following files

-* flamegraph-small.png - the preview image output to terminal
 * flamegraph.svg - an SVG rendering of the flamegraph
 * stacks.3866.out - the traced stacks (run through [perf-sym](http://npmjs.com/perf-sym) on OS X)
 * flamegraph.html - the interactive flamegraph